 Be in tune with current events

 You can easily go for a swim in the ocean and end up blocks away from where you started.
 Pick out a landmark where you enter the water and keep an eye on it while you swim.
-Always swim in front of a lifeguard and in waist-deep water or less.
+Always swim in front of a lifeguard and in water that is waist-deep or less.

 Don’t get carried away